William G. McGowan: Legacy

 McGowan's philanthropy continues on in many forms.
 He established what is now the McGowan Institute for Regenerative Medicine at the University of Pittsburgh Medical Center due to his heart condition.
 Just before his death, he also established the William G. McGowan School of Business at King's College.
 Shortly after his death, the William G. McGowan Charitable Fund was founded in his name.
 DePaul University in Chicago has two science and research buildings named for the McGowan family including McGowan and his late brother, a Catholic priest.
 His charitable fund provides tuition assistance and financial aid grants for selected students.
 The Rochester Institute of Technology created the Center for Telecommunications and the McGowan Student Commons located in the new College Applied Science and Technology building.
 The National Archives in Washington, D.C., established the William G. McGowan theater in his honor.

-McGowan received the Golden Plate Award of the American Academy of Achievement in 1982 and was the Host of the 1986 Achievement Summit in Washington, D.C.

-McGowan was inducted into the Junior Achievement U.S. Business Hall of Fame in 1992.

 McGowan has a fellowship foundation for second year MBA students.
 The foundation will pay for the second year tuition at a top business school.

 In 1992, William McGowan was honored with an Edison Achievement Award for his commitment to innovation throughout his career.

 In 2002, McGowan was inducted into the Wireless Hall of Fame for his dedication to the cellular industry.